alx77/jrogen/README.md

 ### Requirements:
 * **Java 8**

 Sometimes you need to create a set of random (or partially random) objects of some class (like DTO/POJO etc).
-You know averything about allowed ranges/values of this object's fields but don't want waste your time to implement this kind of logic.
+You know everything about allowed ranges/values of this object's fields but don't want waste your time to implement this kind of logic.
 Probably this small library with annotations will help you.

 So, firstly create simple POJO object like this:
 ```